 The group tool is used to group layers, images or text together.
 This makes it easier to resize or move them in Design Space as you are working on your project.
 Why resize or move each individual image when you can do it all at once?
 What a great time saver!

 For both the Attach and Group functions, there are two ways to select the items you wish you attach/group.
 One way is to hold down the shift key then click and highlight the images on the canvas.
 Or you can draw a box around the images with your mouse and then select Attach or Group.

 I hope these quick tips save you some time and effort in Design Space and open up a world of creative possibilities.
+Also, if you need more Cricut Design Space help, leave your questions in the comments below, and I would be happy to answer them!
 Happy Cricuting!